 include_directories()

-the current directory) given in the positional arguments.
-The result
+current directory) given in the positional arguments.
+The result can then be

-can then be passed to the include_directories: keyword argument when
+passed to the include_directories: and d_import_dirs: keyword arguments

-building executables or libraries.
-You can use the returned object in
+when building executables or libraries.
+You can use the returned object in any

-any subdirectory you want, Meson will make the paths work
+subdirectory you want, Meson will make the paths work automatically.

 Note that this function call itself does not add the directories into